 - How much? – the amount of saving you can put aside.

-- How often? - the regularity of additional deposit.
+- How often? – the regularity of additional deposits.

-- When? - the timing of additional deposit (beginning of the period or the end of period).
+- When? – the timing of additional deposits (beginning of the period or the end of the period).

 After setting all specifications, the results appear immediately.
 Most importantly, you can learn the savings interest rate needed to reach your specific savings goal.
 Moreover, if you set an additional deposit, we show you the sum of money you plan to save.

 Also, you can follow your balances through a chart and table with the savings schedule for a better insight.